Skip to main content

 Consider the impact of sleep on metabolic health.
 Progesterone’s calming effects and its influence on GABAergic neurotransmission contribute to improved sleep quality.
 Disrupted sleep, common in perimenopause, leads to increased sympathetic nervous system activity, elevated cortisol, and dysregulation of appetite-regulating hormones like leptin and ghrelin, all of which negatively impact glucose and lipid metabolism.

 Peptide therapies, such as those stimulating growth hormone release, offer another layer of metabolic support.
-Sermorelin and Ipamorelin/CJC-1295, by promoting endogenous growth hormone secretion, can improve by increasing lean mass and reducing adiposity.
+Sermorelin and Ipamorelin/CJC-1295, by promoting endogenous growth hormone secretion, can improve body composition by increasing lean mass and reducing adiposity.
 Growth hormone directly influences insulin-like growth factor 1 (IGF-1) production, which has anabolic and metabolic effects, including improved glucose utilization and lipid oxidation.
 This approach supports metabolic resilience by enhancing the body’s intrinsic capacity for repair and regeneration.

 Metabolic Marker Relevance in Perimenopause Impact of Hormonal Optimization